zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Optional or default record fields are allowed to be missing or null in the input.

-   :s: The JSON string to parse.
+   :param s: The JSON string to parse.

-   :t: Type of Zeek data.
+   :param t: Type of Zeek data.

-   :returns: A value of type t.
+   :param returns: A value of type t.

    .. zeek:see:: to_json